top of page

 The Shadow Bridge is the first part in a trilogy of the same title, a story of hybris and betrayal; light and darkness; winter and warmth.

-Cover: Margrét Helga Weisshappel
+Covers: Margrét Helga Weisshappel

 Ingi Markússon